youthfulIdealism/storyLib/README.md

 EmergentStoryLib is a library to support the generation and maintenence of procedural and emergent stories, especially in games.
-The library takes the shape of a scripting language purpose-built for the task, with a focus on ease of use for the non-technical members of your team.
+The library takes the shape of a scripting language purpose-built for the task, with a focus on ease of use for the non-technical members of your team and extensibility.

-Scripting language example:
+Example:
 ```
 #person SPOUSE
 	tag player_spouse